gregparkes/BattleSimulator/README.md

 This is the beginning of creating an interface similar to Machine Learning, whereby the outcome can be a classification (team) or regression (number of units surviving) target, and the unit compositions, aspects of the engine etc., can be inputs.

-## New in 0.3.5
+## New in 0.3.6

 There are a number of exciting changes in this current update, including:

 - Introduction of **Terrains**.
 This is a major expansion giving 3D pseudodepth to animated battles.
 Depth now influences movement speed of units, with terrain penalties applied (up to 50%) on higher hills.
-- Boundary checking for units
-- Many internal bug fixes
-- Provided `pip` support
+They also increase range for units on hills and increase damage when firing downhill on an enemy unit.
+- Introduction of *armor*.
+Armor acts as another health buffer to protect units from harm.

+Further changes can be found in the `CHANGELOG.md` file.

 ## Teaching series